chrisbeardy/nextcloud-docker-raspberrypi-tutorial/README.md

 To set up external storage devices (e.g. a NAS or other cloud provider) which can then be accessed through nextcloud:

-- first you must install smbclient on the server, log into the console for the nextcloud container
+- First you must install smbclient on the server, log into the console for the nextcloud container
-  - use `apt update && apt install smbclient`
+  - Use `apt update && apt install smbclient`
-- now login to nextcloud through the web browser
+- Now login to nextcloud through the web browser
-- go to **Apps**
+- Go to **Apps**
-- scroll down and enable **External storage support**
+- Scroll down and enable **External storage support**
-- go to **Settings -> Administration -> External storages**
+- Go to **Settings -> Administration -> External storages**
-- add global desired storage or instead allows users to mount their own
+- Add global desired storage or instead allows users to mount their own
-- from the storage on the right hand side before clicking the tick icon to accept, additional options can be selected from the dropdown menu, for example allowing users to share from the storage pool
+- From the storage on the right hand side before clicking the tick icon to accept, additional options can be selected from the dropdown menu, for example allowing users to share from the storage pool

 ### Set up email server (optional)